robertbasic/aoc2017/README.md

 Pretty much bruteforced myself out of today's puzzles.
 Also, solved on day 17.

+## Day 16

+Oh, this was fun!
+The programs rearrange themselves to a..p after 60 iterations, so I only had to do 1billion mod 60 = 40 iterations to find the correct answer for the 2nd puzzle.

 ## Day 18

 Lagging behind with days 16 and 17, so jumping straight to day 18.